AleMorales9011/ForgeWare/src/10-DBMS.md

 # Prerequisites

-1. MySQL Community Server
+1. MySQL Community Server: MySQL Community Server is a free, open-source version of the MySQL relational database management system, widely used for web applications and data-driven platforms, offering essential database features for developers and organizations.
-2. MySQL Workbench
+2. MySQL Workbench: MySQL Workbench is a visual design tool for MySQL databases, providing a unified interface for database modeling, SQL development, administration, and data migration tasks.

 # Connecting Via CLI